How effective are face coverings in reducing transmission of COVID-19?: Conclusion

+Following the emergence of more infectious variants of SARS-CoV-2, some policy makers have mandated the wearing of respirators in public spaces \cite{bavariaFFP2Mandate}.
+As a complementary approach, policy makers could pursue a strategy of improving the quality of masks worn in community settings.
+Practical guidance on reducing leakage would therefore be required to pursue this strategy.
+For example, \citeauthor{duncan2020} \cite{duncan2020} found that surgical masks sealed via tie straps offered better face sealage than ear loops.
+The filtration properties of fabric can be poor \cite{konda2020b,rios2021}, but their fit can be better than that of surgical masks \cite{duncan2020} and they can in principle be tailored to the wearer.
+There are no standards for fabric masks apart from the recent F3502 standard \cite{F3502}, which does not set a standard for mask fit.
+Washable cloth masks have the additional advantage of being more environmentally friendly than surgical masks and respirators, which are made from plastic fibres.

+Surgical mask standards like the European Type II standard (EN 14683) are not adequate for a COVID-19.
+There is no requirement on mask fit, and filtration performance of the material is measured at the too-large diameter of $\SI{3}{\micro\metre}$.
+The standard could be made fit for purpose by specifying filtration as worn, as in the FFP2 standard, and measuring filtration at particle sizes around $\SI{1}{\micro\metre}$ or smaller.
+Alternatively, surgical mask standards could be removed entirely, leaving only FFP2 and similar standards.
+In either case, changing the standard could drive up the protection offerered by masks, and so reduce COVID-19 transmission.

 Transmission of respiratory viruses is complex and poorly understood, so more data is needed.
-We need either direct data on transmission rates as a function of conditions, with and without masks, and a much better idea of the infectivity of aerosolised virus including the required dose for infection Both of these will be challenging but both are possible.
-However, the basic physics of filtration tells us about how capture varies with droplet size.
+We need either direct data on transmission rates as a function of conditions, with and without masks, and a much better idea of the infectivity of aerosolised virus including the required dose for infection.
+Both of these will be challenging but both are possible.
+The basic physics of filtration tells us about how capture varies with aerosol \joshspeaks{particle} size, and so once we have this data we can easily update our estimates of the protection offered by masks.

-Both masks and social distancing reduce the exposed dose by some percentage, dependent on how big the droplets are that are involved in transmission.
 It now seems well established that with SARS-CoV-2 some infected people have viral loads thousands or millions of times higher than others \cite{jones2020,jacot2020}.
-Thus a say \SI{50}{\percent} reduction in dose due to mask wearing corresponds to very different absolute reductions in dose from infected people with high and low viral loads.
-As typically the viral load of an infectious person will not be known, other forms of interventions may be warranted in addition to masking.
+Thus a \SI{50}{\percent} reduction in dose due to mask wearing corresponds to very different absolute reductions in dose from infected people with high and low viral loads.
+As typically the viral load of an infectious person will not be known, other forms of interventions are warranted in addition to masking.